Develop a better approach to rooting out IT issues with endpoint data and automated resolutions

 Technological difficulties are an inescapable part of everyday life and they can be massively inconvenient.
-Just ask any of the United Airlines passengers from the hundreds of flights that were delayed earlier this year due to computer problems.
-In that instance (a notable, but not isolated example), the inability to quickly resolve a system issue directly wasted hours of people’s time all over the country.
-We see smaller examples of frustrating computer failures in our day-to-day lives, and the route to identifying and solving an issue is often fraught with turbulence.
+Just ask any of the people turned away when several San Francisco Covid-19 testing sites shut down earlier this year due to computer problems.
+In that instance (a notable, but not isolated example), the inability to quickly resolve a system issue directly wasted hours of people’s time and delayed much-needed testing.
+We see smaller examples of frustrating computer failures in our day-to-day lives, and the process of diagnosing and solving an issue is often fraught with complications.

-These issues are so persistent that, in the Information Technology world, their resolution is an integral part of the success of entire organizations, and a full-time job for service desk professionals.
+These issues are so persistent that, in the information technology world, their resolution is an integral part of the success of entire organizations, not to mention a full-time job for service desk professionals.
 Surprisingly, even at the professional level, many are unequipped with the technology to help them efficiently resolve issues at the source.
-Even the largest IT environments have simply replaced costly hardware only to find that the same issues keep arising, building mistrust and frustration in end-users.
-But it doesn't have to be this way...
+Even the largest IT environments have simply replaced costly hardware only to find that the same issues keep arising, building mistrust and frustration in end users.
+But it doesn’t have to be this way.

 1. Treat the root of the problem, not the symptoms

-Consider a case in which an end-user calls the helpdesk to report a slow computer.
+Consider a case in which an end user calls the help desk to report a slow computer.
 The technician who receives the call opens her system administration software to take a closer look.
-She confirms that the machine is having an issue by observing a low user experience score.
+She confirms that the machine is having an issue by observing a low end-user experience score.
 The technician knows that a slow computer could be caused by a variety of reasons.
 To begin the process of finding the root cause of the slowness, the technician considers the best way to see quantifiable evidence of system slowness.

 2. Lead with endpoint data

-Today's computing environments are incredibly complex.
-Ones where critical IT functions might or might not be managed in house.
-This is why, today, the endpoint is the most privileged point of view for IT.
+Today’s computing environments are incredibly complex.
+Ones where critical IT functions might or might not be managed in-house.
+This is why the endpoint is the most privileged point of view for IT.

 The root cause of the machine’s slowness was an uninstalled software patch.
 By determining that it was a software issue, and not a hardware or networking problem, the technician didn’t need to escalate or pursue the ticket further.
 Her ability to see metrics about the computer straight from her desk allowed her to quickly diagnose, investigate, and resolve the issue.